John Kinney Gang

 They became best known when they were enlisted by the "Murphy-Dolan Faction" during the Lincoln County War, to counter Billy the Kid and his "Regulators".
-Former gang member Jesse Evans and his gang also were enlisted by "Murphy-Dolan".
+Former gang member Jesse Evans and his gang were also enlisted by "Murphy-Dolan".
 Lincoln County Sheriff George Peppin deputized the gang members to make them "official" during this time.

-After the Lincoln County War ended, they resumed their previous criminal activities, with some members remaining with the Kinney Gang, while others joined the Jesse Evans Gang, or John Selman's gang.
+After the Lincoln County War ended, they resumed their previous criminal activities, with some members remaining with the Kinney Gang, while others joined the Jesse Evans Gang or John Selman's gang.

-The Kinney Gang ended when John Kinney was arrested, in 1883, for rustling.
+The Kinney Gang disbanded when John Kinney was arrested in 1883 for rustling.
 He was released from prison in 1886, but by that time all former gang members had either disappeared, were in prison or dead.
-John Kinney did not return to his former outlaw life, served in the US Army during the Spanish–American War, and lived until 1919.
+John Kinney did not return to his former outlaw life, instead serving in the US Army during the Spanish–American War, and lived until 1919.